coderjolly/coderjolly.github.io/_posts/2023-01-06-macOS-setup-guide.md

 ## MacOs Setup Guide

-This writing covers some installations and envrironments that are important to set up even if you dont use them at all because play a pivotal role some command-line tools.
-I have been using macbook Pro for a while since macOS Sierra up untill macOS monterey and find that it is quite stable.
+This writing covers some installations and envrironments that are important to set up even if you dont use them at all because they play a pivotal role some command-line tools.
+I have been using a macbook Pro for a while, since macOS Sierra up untill macOS monterey.
 Personally, I would not be upgrading to any further OS installation from Apple as I feel Ventura essentially doesn't let one differentiate between an iPhone and a macbook, interface wise.
-But again, I would like to reiterate that it is personal perference for not upgrading any further and I am not against any OS.
+But again, I would like to reiterate that it is personal perference for not upgrading to the latest OS.

-After a long usage of you mac over months, especially after extensive use of Docker and working with containers, you will find that your mac is running out of space.
+After a long usage of your mac over months, especially after extensive use of Docker and working with containers, you will find that your mac is running out of space.
 This is because Docker stores all the images and containers in a hidden folder in your home directory, which is not visible in Finder and quite frankly it is not a good idea to delete them manually.
 Therefore, every 4 to 5 months, I would recommend you to format your mac and reinstall macOS.
 This will give you a fresh start and will also free up some space on your mac.

 <figure>
 <img src="/assets/img/macOS-setup-guide/first-time.jpg" width=500 style="display: block; margin: 0 auto">
 </figure>

 It is a good idea to have a fresh installation of macOS on your Mac.
-So there are two ways of going about it. <br/>
+There are two ways of going about it: <br/>

 &nbsp; &nbsp; &#8226; You can do this by booting into recovery mode and reinstalling macOS.
 This will remove all the files and applications from your Mac and will give you a fresh start.